 The Office of Institutional Research provides data and other types of descriptive information about Barton College to support institutional decision-making and mission attainment.
 In addition, staff conduct research studies, longitudinal analyses, and surveys on various aspects of the institution to support internal planning, assessment, and evaluation.
 The Office of Institutional Research has the responsibility of institutional reporting to external agencies such as the North Carolina Higher Education Data System, the US.
 Department of Education, and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The Office of Institutional Research reports directly to the Provost of Barton College.
+The Office of Institutional Research reports to the Provost and Vice President for Academic Affairs.

 Institutional Research services include: assisting other members of the College community who want to conduct institutional studies or need assistance in developing research techniques; providing raw and summary data to administrators, faculty, staff and other stakeholders; participating in the compilation, analysis, and presentation of research studies; providing expertise in assessment techniques and the development of student learning outcomes; offering assistance in the design and development of survey instruments; and offering expertise related to SACSCOC standards and requirements.

 As the central evaluation and data collection arm of Barton College, the mission of the Office of Institutional Research is to progressively contribute to the strategic planning, policy formulation, and decision-making processes of the college by advancing and providing timely and accurate quantitative and qualitative information, analyses, and summary reports in support of overall institutional effectiveness, mission attainment, quality enhancement, and accountability.